mingyucai/Modular_Deep_RL_E-LDGBA/README.md

 <br>

 ## Results for CartPole

 Except preventing the CarPole from falling over, the task1 is a surveillance mission that requireds to s visit  region yellow and region green periodically (infinite horizon).
-The task2 requires to visit yellow first and then green.
+The task2 requires to visit yellow first and then green (finite horizon).
 The deoms for task1 and task2 are shown in left and right respectively.